ccamlr/RecMaker/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit the .Rmd file -->

-### RecMaker - Krill proportional recruitment time series generator
+### RecMaker - Krill proportional recruitment time series simulator

-This R script generates annual time series of proportional recruitment while accounting for the cyclical nature of Antarctic krill recruitment events.
+This R script generates annual time series of proportional recruitment while accounting for the cyclical nature of Antarctic krill recruitment.
 Its outputs may be used as inputs in population dynamics models.
-Stochasticity is included in the period between recruitment events and the amplitude of extremes.
+Stochasticity is included in recruitment periodicity and the amplitude of extremes.
+The aim of this simulator is to produce recruitment series with defined statistical properties that also capture the important characteristics of empirical time series.

 #### Published timeseries